An office relocation is an exciting experience!

 Interview a number of relocation companies before making a decision.
 They shouldn’t charge for consultations or advice.

-3. Storage Audit
+3. Do a Storage Audit

 Have you ever reviewed your workplace storage?
 Your organisation not only provides personal storage (like desks and cloakrooms) but you’ll also have business storage assets that will include archiving rooms, cabinets and cupboards.